 Before joining Christian County, Dale spent many years working in customer service – most recently she spent nine years in retail ending as a store manager for Walmart.

 Kara has been with the Christian County Prosecuting Attorney’s Office since December 2017.
-Kara graduated American Military University with a B.S. in Legal Studies in 2016.
-Prior to working for the Christian County Prosecuting Office, Kara spent 10 years in the United States Air Force.
+Kara graduated from American Military University with a B.S. in Legal Studies in 2016.
+Prior to working for the Christian County Prosecutor’s Office, Kara spent 10 years in the United States Air Force as a law enforcement officer.

 Kara’s responsibilities include inputting and organizing referrals from Christian County Law Enforcement Agencies, preparing discovery, and obtaining any necessary information for cases on the Assistant Prosecuting Attorneys’ dockets.
-Kara assists APA Patrick Springer with traffic offenses including DWLRs and DWIs.
+Kara assists Senior Assistant Prosecuting Attorney Sue Boresi with the major crimes caseload.
+She is also MULES certified through the Missouri State Highway Patrol.

 Amy Zacek Smith has been with the Christian County Prosecuting Attorney’s Office since January 2016.
 Since graduating from the Arizona Law Enforcement Academy in December 1999, she has worked as patrol and detective for a variety of law enforcement agencies including in Sheriff’s Offices and Police Departments in Arizona, Colorado and Missouri.
 In the line of duty, Amy has received numerous awards such as, Officer of the Year (twice), Officer of the Month (twice) by the Victim’s Advocates in Grand County, Colorado.
 She was even awarded a Life Saving Award and Hometown Hero Award for delivering a baby in a McDonald’s bathroom in Winter Park, Colorado.